Free State of Saxony (Weimar Republic): Saxony's first Volkskammer

 The MSPD was unable to build a majority coalition in the Volkskammer because it failed to come to an agreement with the USPD.
 On 14 March 1919 Georg Gradnauer was elected minister-president with 49 of 91 votes.
-The MSPD, DVP and 3 members of the DNVP voted for him while all others withheld their votes.
-Gradnauer's minority cabinet lasted until October 1919 when it was able to overcome resistance within the MSPD and brought 2 DDP members into the cabinet.
+The MSPD, German People's Party (DVP) and three members of the DNVP voted for him while all others withheld their votes.
+Gradnauer's minority cabinet lasted until October 1919 when it was able to overcome resistance within the MSPD and brought two members of the German Democratic Party (DDP) into the cabinet.
 Even though the Weimar Constitution came into effect on 11 August 1919, it took until 26 October 1920 for the Volkskammer to pass Saxony's new democratic constitution, which it did unanimously.

 Saxon constitution

 The constitution of Saxony established a single-chamber legislative body (Landtag) elected under proportional representation by all Saxon men and women with civic rights and at least 21 years of age.
-The Landtag elected the minister-president (required after each Landtag election), could by a majority vote force a minister to resign and by a two-thirds majority make changes to the constitution.
+The Landtag elected the minister-president (required after each Landtag election), could force a minister to resign by a majority vote, and by a two-thirds majority make changes to the constitution.
 The government (ministry) required the confidence of the Landtag.
 It could veto a law sent to it by the Landtag; if it was passed a second time, the government could call for a referendum on the proposed law.
 The government had the power to pass emergency decrees which could not, however, violate the constitution.
 Saxony's constitution did not include a catalogue of basic rights or establish a supreme court.
 It relied instead on the provisions in the Weimar Constitution.